ajh/safit/README.md

 Then run like:

-   $ safit notify "does this work?"
+   $ safit

+This should send growl a message saying "done".

 If using rvm, this is a nice way to make the executable available globally (with rvm version 1.20.7):

   $ rvm wrapper
   $ rvm wrapper ruby-1.9.3@whatever --no-prefix safit

 # Usage

-There are two ways to use this.
+There are three ways to use this.

+## With default message

+  # safit

+This will send the message "done" to growl.

-## notify
+## With custom message

   $ safit notify MESSAGE

 This will send MESSAGE to growl.
+A good use is for something like this:

-  $ long_running_job.sh; safit notify done
+  $ long_running_job.sh; safit notify "long running job is done"

-This will send "done" to growl when long_running_job.sh is done.
+This will send the message to growl when long_running_job.sh is done.

-## exec
+## Exec

   $ safit exec sleep 5

-this will send a notification when the `/bin/sleep` command is finished.
+This will send a notification when the `/bin/sleep` command is finished.

+*A caveat* If using the rvm wrapper, a command that also uses rvm probably won't work because it'll be run under a modified rvm environment.

 # Config